Jonathan2251/lbt/_sources/riscv.rst.txt

   $ ../configure
   $ make

-Then it can compile and run qemu for baremetal as follows,
+Then, you can compile and run QEMU for bare-metal as follows:

 .. code-block:: console